Kra–Dai-speaking peoples: Contributions to East and Southeast Asian populations

 There is evidence that Kra-Dai ancestry represents the 'southern ancestry' that was introduced in the ancestors of Han Chinese although this ancestry increases further south in China.
 This ancestry can also be represented by Taiwan Hanben ancestry.

 Han Chinese from Fujian and Guangdong show excessive ancestries from Late Neolithic Fujianese sources (35.0–40.3%).
 This Late Neolithic Fujianese ancestry peaks in present Ami, Atayal and Kankanaey (66.9–74.3%) and are less significant in Han Chinese from Zhejiang (22%), Jiangsu (17%) and Shandong (8%).
-This suggests a significant genetic contribution from Kra-Dai-speaking peoples, or groups related to them, to Southern Han Chinese.
+This suggests a significant genetic contribution from Kra–Dai-speaking peoples, or groups related to them, to Southern Han Chinese.
 Other studies suggest actual ancient population admixture between Ami and Atayal and Han Chinese from Guangdong and Sichuan.
 This admixture is also present in the ancestors of Taiwanese Han.
 Han Chinese from Fujian and Guangdong also have ancestry from Neolithic Mekong sources but this is less significant (21.8–23.6%).
 Guangxi Han, who possess the lowest Northern East Asian ancestry among Han subgroups (33.8 ± 4.8%), are believed to descend from Kra-Dai speakers who adopted Chinese dialects.
-Both Guangxi and Hainan Han are also closely related to Guangdong Han.However, there is evidence that Han Chinese from Northern Guangxi have more Southeast Asian-related ancestry, which is closely related to Austronesian, Kra-Dai and Austroasiatic groups, than those from Southern Guangxi.
+Both Guangxi and Hainan Han are also closely related to Guangdong Han.
+However, there is evidence that Han Chinese from Northern Guangxi have more Southeast Asian-related ancestry, which is closely related to Austronesian, Kra-Dai and Austroasiatic groups, than those from Southern Guangxi.
 Overall, Cantonese, Taiwanese Han and Fujianese are considered to be the most southern-shifted Han subgroups.
 Southern Chinese also significantly share a genetic component that's more abundant in Dai and Kinh Vietnamese.

 Among Kra-Dai groups in Northeast Thailand near the Laos border, there is 95% Lao-related ancestry although Bru have <1% Lao-related ancestry due to being an isolated Austroasiatic group.
 Lao-related ancestry makes up >50% of the ancestry of Central Thai whilst southern Thai have 66% Nayu-related ancestry, which is a mixture of Austroasiatic, Austronesian and Kra-Dai.
 Zhuang-related ancestry also makes up 41% of the ancestry found in Kra-Dai groups in northern Thailand.
 These findings reflect historic migrations of Kra-Dai groups to Thailand via Laos or the heavy assimilation of Laotians by Thais.
 Compared to other Austroasiatic groups in Southeast Asia, Laotians have high affinities with Kra-Dai groups from China.
-Whilst Kinh Vietnamese also have high affinities with Kra-Dai groups, they are mixed with Austroasiatic groups from Mainland Southeast Asia although this can be found in Laotians to a lesser extent.
+Whilst Kinh Vietnamese also have high affinities with Kra-Dai groups, they exhibit admixture with Austroasiatic groups from Mainland Southeast Asia although this can be observed for Laotians to a lesser extent.